eric15342335/comp2113-engg1340-group-project/README.md

 Generation of stock prices:

 - We used normal distribution to generate the percentage change in the stock price for each new round.
-- Instead of generating a new stock price based on the current price, we discovered this is easier for us to code.

 https://github.com/eric15342335/comp2113-engg1340-group-project/blob/ec1a655eff49cb5a46dd5b009c0b11502b1c23cf/random_price.cpp#L103-L117